mockito/mockito-scala/README.md

-An instance of `org.scalactic.Prettifier` is implicitly pulled by the `EqTo` matcher to provide a nicer (and customisable) printing of your types when an verification fails. `EqTo` is also used internally by `Mockito` to print the arguments of every invocation, so you'll get a consisten printing for both the expectation and the actual call.
+An instance of `org.scalactic.Prettifier` is implicitly pulled by the `EqTo` matcher to provide a nicer (and customisable) printing of your types when an verification fails. `EqTo` is also used internally by `Mockito` to print the arguments of every invocation, so you'll get a consistent printing for both the expectation and the actual call.

 If you want to customise the print of any type you just need to declare your `Prettifier` in the implicit scope like